Underwater Volcano Experiment

 Underwater Volcano Eruption (1)

-The paper mache volcano is a classic science experiment your kid might be at school.
+The paper mache volcano is a classic science experiment your kid might do at school.
 We made our own variations and erupted the LEGO volcano and apple volcano.
-But volcanos don’t just exist above sea level.
+But volcanoes don’t just exist above sea level.

-With this underwater volcano experiment, we explore what it may look like when volcanos erupt undersea.
+With this underwater volcano experiment, we explore what it may look like when volcanoes erupt underwater.
 To do so, we use the concept of “warm air rises, cold air sinks” that we learned in the tornado formation experiment.

 Underwater Volcano Eruption Experiment